-The shutter parameters are used to calculate the blade cutting edge position, as a function of the encoder position.
+The shutter parameters are used to calculate the blades' cutting edge positions, as a function of the encoder values.
 They are derived from the mechanical dimensions, measured during system integration [RD2, RD3] and operational tests.

 The shutter transfer function is: